Nikesh-A97/notes/cloudNotes/AWS_Exam_Guide/AWS Services/Network and CDN/Amazon Direct Connect.md

 ---
 - Helps establish a dedicated connection from on-premises network to one or more VPCs
 - Charges are determined by capacity and connection type
-- Outbound data transfer
+- Charged for Outbound data transfer
 - Virtual interface
-	- Public : Connect an Amazon VPC using private IP address
+	- Private : Connect an Amazon VPC using private IP address
-	- Private : Connect to any AWS service in any region from on premise using public IP addresses
+	- Public : Connect to any AWS service in any region from on premise using public IP